yougov/mettle/DEVELOP.md

 You should now see a bunch of output in your terminal.
 The Mettle UI should be running on port 8000, and some dummy jobs will be running (creating some tiny text files in a temp folder).
-You can click around the Mettle UI to watch those jobs complete, or fail (they're coded to randomly fail some percent of the time, so we can test retries and error reporting).
+You can click around the Mettle UI to watch those jobs complete, or fail (they are coded to randomly fail some percent of the time, so we can test retries and error reporting).